 [RFC6775] updates [RFC4944] by specifying 6LoWPAN optimizations for IPv6 Neighbor Discovery (ND) (originally defined by [RFC4861]).
 This document limits the use of [RFC6775] to prefix and Context ID assignment.
-It is described how to construct an IID from a G.9959 link-layer address.
+An IID may be constructed from a G.9959 link-layer address, leading to a "link-layer-derived IPv6 address".
 If using that method, Duplicate Address Detection (DAD) is not needed.
+Alternatively, IPv6 addresses may be assigned centrally via DHCP, leading to a "non-link-layer-derived IPv6 address".
 Address registration is only needed in certain cases.